 There are different types of muscular dystrophy: Duchenne muscular dystrophy is both the most common childhood form and one of the most severe form of the disease, affecting 1 in every 5,000 boys.

-Most kids with DMD are using a wheelchair by the time they are 12.
+Most kids with Duchenne are using a wheelchair by the time they are 12.

 What Causes Duchenne Muscular Dystrophy?

 Duchenne muscular dystrophy is caused by a mutation in the gene that encodes for dystrophin (a structural protein found in small amounts in normal muscle but absent in Duchenne muscular dystrophy).
 Because dystrophin is missing, the muscle cells are damaged.
 Muscle weakness leads to issues with the heart and lungs, and young men with Duchenne generally live into their mid twenties.